Aladin147/BLKWDS_Manager/project_status.md

 See `docs/style_migration_guide.md` and `docs/style_migration_status.md` for detailed information.

 ## Recent Changes

+### v0.94.0 - Codebase Cleanup and Adapter Removal (2025-07-14)

+**Removed:**

+- Removed BookingFormAdapter and updated references to use BookingForm directly
+- Removed BookingListScreenAdapter and updated references to use BookingListScreen directly
+- Removed BookingDetailScreenAdapter and updated references to use BookingDetailScreen directly
+- Removed dashboard_screen_new.dart as it was identical to dashboard_screen.dart

+**Added:**

+- Created a comprehensive cleanup plan (cleanup_plan.md) to guide future cleanup efforts

+**Improved:**

+- Simplified architecture by removing unnecessary layers of indirection
+- Improved codebase maintainability by reducing complexity
+- Reduced technical debt by removing unused code

 ### v0.93.0 - Dashboard Layout Responsiveness and Image Loading Fixes (2025-07-14)